 As a collage artist who works with vintage nude photos, I am interested in exploring and challenging traditional representations of women in art.
 By combining and layering images of the female form I aim to create a nuanced and multi-dimensional portrayal of femininity.

 Through my art, I seek to reclaim the female body from the male gaze and to give voice to the diversity of women's experiences.
 I use a range of techniques, from subtle manipulations of the original images to bold juxtapositions of contrasting elements, to subvert and challenge the objectification of women in art.

 I am particularly drawn to vintage nude photos for their evocative power and their ability to capture the beauty, vulnerability, and resilience of the female form.
 By repurposing these images, I seek to honor the women who were captured in them and to give them a new context and meaning in the present day.

 Erin studied Painting, Drawing and Art History at York University in Toronto where she earned an Honours B.F.A., followed by a B.Ed. from Brock University.
-Although originally trained in painting and drawing, she has been producing analogue and digital collages for the past several years.
-Erin has exhibited in local galleries and has sold her artworks to private and corporate collectors.
-Born in St.Catharines and raised in Mississauga, Erin currently resides in Oakville, raising her family, teaching high school visual arts and practicing her craft.
+Erin enjoyed a rewarding career as a high school visual arts teacher for 15 years while continue to practice her art.
+Although originally trained in painting and drawing, she has been producing analogue and digital collages for over 15 years.